 When the business determines that there’s indeed an error on your credit report, they must notify all the credit bureaus of that error so your credit reports can be corrected.

 Send a Pay for Delete Offer to Your Creditor

 You have to approach accurately reported negative information differently.
 Credit bureaus won’t remove accurate, verifiable information even if you dispute it (because the investigation will verify the accuracy of this information), so you may have to negotiate to have some items removed from your credit report.

-A pay for delete offer is a technique you can use with delinquent, or past due, accounts.
-In a pay for delete negotiation, you offer to pay the account in full in exchange for having the negative details removed from your credit report.
+Pay for delete offer is a technique you can use with delinquent, or past due, accounts.
+In pay for delete negotiation, you offer to pay the account in full in exchange for having the negative details removed from your credit report.
 Some creditors will take you up on the offer.

 In a letter to the creditor, you might describe why you were late, state how you’ve since been a good paying customer, and ask that the accounts be reported more favorably.
 Again, creditors don’t have to comply and some won’t.
 On the other hand, some creditors will make these deletions if you talk to the right person.

 If all else fails, your only choice is to wait for those negative items to fall off your credit report.
 Fortunately, the law only allows most negative information to be reported for seven years.
 The exception is bankruptcy, which can be reported for up to 10 years.
 The other good news is that negative information affects your credit score less as it gets older and as you replace it with positive information.
 The wait may not be as difficult as you’d think.
 Consumers can request their own credit report for free every 12 months from the three major reporting agencies.
 So, to be sure, you should request a report after the aging period to confirm.